 Mizu Manju: A Traditional Japanese Summer Dessert

-As it is getting warmer day by day, some supermarkets here in Niigata have started to sell summer desserts at the best place to display.
+As it is getting warmer and warmer, some supermarkets here in Niigata have started to sell summer desserts at the best place to display.

-That day was pretty hot, so I was in the mood for something refreshing.
-I could see the fascinating jewelry-like confections through the clear plastic covering and instantly came to a decision to buy.
+That day was pretty hot, and I was in the mood for something sweet and refreshing.

 Mizu Manju (水まんじゅう)